Computing canonical images in permutation groups with Graph Backtracking: Finding canonical images using search trees

 \begin{example} We continue the discussion from Example \ref{example:canonical-image-graph}.
-There we had six leaves, so we follow Definition \ref{def-canonical} for each of them.
+There we had six leaves, and we consider Definition \ref{def-canonical} for each of them.
 Starting with the leaf $l_1 \coloneqq [8,3,4,5,1,2,6,7]$, we follow the path from the root node to this leaf as follows:

-Since we begin at the root node, with the empty graph stack, the first graph that we see is the graph $\Gamma$ itself, then the complete graph on $\Omega$ (for the orbits, because $G$ is transitive), which we will denote by $C_\Omega$.
-Then we have the neighbouring graph, where vertices obtain the same colour if and only if they have the same number of neighbours in $\Gamma$, denoted by $N_\Gamma$, followed by the graph where only the vertex 8 is coloured.
-We will need this more often, so we denote the graph with vertex set $\Omega$ where only the vertex $\omega \in \Omega$ is coloured by $\Gamma_\omega$.
-So the graph mentioned previously is $\Gamma_8$.
-At this point we have completed the first node, so this will be the first member of \textsc{Nodes} for every leaf node.
-For the first child, we next branch on $\Gamma_3$, $\Gamma_4$ and $\Gamma_5$ in turn, each branch creating a new member of nodes.
+We begin at the root node, with the empty graph stack.
+The first child has two graphs, created by the refiners, namely the graph $\Gamma$ itself from the refiner for $\Gamma$, and the complete graph $C_\Omega$ on $\Omega$ (from refining $G$ by orbits, because $G$ is transitive).

+At this point we have completed the first node, and therefore, this will be the first member of \textsc{Stacks} for every leaf node.
+For the first child, we branch on $\Gamma_3$, $\Gamma_4$ and $\Gamma_5$ in turn, and in each branch we create a new node.
 Then we build a graph where vertices have the same colour if and only if they are in the same orbit of $G_{[8,3,4,5]}$, which means that every vertex is individualised.
 This last graph will be abbreviated with $l_1$ itself, the singleton partition corresponding to it, because the ordering of the individualisation will matter in practice.
-We conclude that $\textsc{Nodes}(l_1)$ looks like this:
+We conclude that $\textsc{Stacks}(l_1)$ looks like this: